 Developing ATL holistically

-Approaches to are transferable across different disciplines.
+Approaches to Learning Skills are transferable across different disciplines.
 For example, when students are taught the key tenets of research such as identifying the relevant information using skimming and scanning through the text or identifying keywords, students could use the same strategy in a social studies lesson as well as during a literacy session when they are reading a nonfiction text.
 In addition, digital literacy skills that can be an invaluable resource for information gathering or processing, as well as for critical and creative thinking, communication, and collaboration are embedded within the ATL.

 Through collaborative planning, teachers also consider the learner profile attributes and identify a connection to the ATL.
 For example, thinking skills are necessary to become an effective thinker or an inquirer.
 Further sample links between the Approaches to Learning and Learner Profile attributes can be found here: